WellsRC/H5N1/README.md

 The code was run with Both MATLAB R2022a and R2024a.
 Installation instruction for MATLAB can be found at https://www.mathworks.com/help/install/install-products.html.
 Typical install time for MATLAB on a "normal" desktop is around 30-40 minutes.

 ## Demo
 Fit_Dairy_Measure runs the optimization for all the models computing the risk for spillover events associated with dairy farms.
-Aftr the fitting is complete, Compute_Risk_Dairy.m computes the risk and averag risk across the different models to be plotted by Figure_Risk_Map.m (i.e., Figure_Risk_Map('Dairy'));
+Aftr the fitting is complete, Compute_Risk_Dairy.m computes the risk and averag risk across the different models to be plotted by Figure_Risk_Map.m (i.e., Figure_Risk_Map('Dairy')).
+The expected run-time to compute the risk based on the optimized values is roughly 3 min and to generate a figure is roughly 1 min.

 ## Instructions for use
 To generate the Figures and output of the calculations, select a script from Figures and Tables section to run in MATLAB and enter the name in the command line.
 All mat file are availble to generate figures and conduct the calculations.